 Key Takeaways

-- A gust is a brief, strong burst of wind that lasts for a short period, often accompanied by a sudden increase in wind speed.
+- A gust is a brief, strong burst of wind that lasts for a short period, accompanied by a sudden increase in wind speed.

 - Wind refers to the movement of air from high-pressure areas to low-pressure areas, driven by differences in atmospheric pressure and temperature.